History | Culture | Ancestry

 On the 1st of Feburary 1645 the Campbell-led army at Inverlochy went about its normal duty, confident that their enemy was more than thirty miles away.
 As they looked to Ben Nevis at dawn the next morning, they were dismayed to see MacColla and Montrose advancing down the side of the mountain towards them.
 The Campbells hastily formed up their men in front of Inverlochy Castle and what followed was the high point of MacColla’s career – the Campbell army, including veteran units of the war in England, was completely massacred.
 Of the 3,000 Covenanters, around half were killed, including their commander Campbell of Auchinbreck.
 A tradition that emerged from the battle was that Auchinbreck had been captured and brought before MacColla.
 Auchinbreck was a much despised figure amongst the Dòmhnallach as he had massacred the MacDonalds of Rathlin Island in 1642.
 During the massacre Auchinbreck’s soldiers had thrown men and women from the island’s cliffs and it’s thought that up to 3,000 people may have been killed.
 MacColla therefore offered his enemy a choice of death – hanging or beheading.
 Auchinbreck replied that he was being offered ‘two evils and no choice’ upon which MacColla swung his sword and cut off the top of Auchinbreck’s head above the ears.

 The Battle of Inverlochy is not as well remembered as Bannockburn or Culloden, but its importance to the Gaelic world is reflected in the large amount of poetry that was written about it.
 What is particularly striking is the completeness of the victory in what must have been an achievement beyond MacColla’s wildest dreams.
 A long list of the most important figures of Clan Campbell were either killed or captured, and owing to the kin-based structure of Gaelic warfare, entire families were cut down together.
-A female poet, Dorothy Brown, claimed that her husband, three sons, four brothers and nine foster brothers were all killed at Inverlochy.
 For the bards of Clan Donald however, Inverlochy was the culmination of MacColla’s deserved retribution against their traditional enemies, a victory that propelled MacColla into mythological status – one of the greatest heroes of Clan Donald, and the most despised enemy of Clan Campbell.